-Rationale: South Carolina continues to show steady improvement in the academic achievement of its public school students.
+Rationale: While South Carolina continues to show steady improvement in the academic achievement of its public school students, sig- nificant achievement gaps exist between students of different demographic and socioeconomic groups.
+Leaders at the federal, state and local levels should pursue a serious opportunity agenda that draws on the evidence and promise of school and community based programs that work to help us guide at-risk children toward a better future.
+The State should marshal the necessary resources and support to have a positive impact on the academic performance of student groups that have historically underperformed academically in South Carolina public schools, thereby significantly improving the academic performance of South Carolina's 81 public school districts.
 However, a significant gap exists between students of different demographic and socioeconomic groups.
-The achievement gap presents a unique challenge for schools: raising the achievement of their lower scoring students while maintaining or expanding the levels of achievement of their higher-scoring students.
+The achievement gap presents a unique challenge for schools: raising the achievement of their lower scoring students while maintaining or expanding the levels of achievement of their higher-scoringstudents.